5.2 Biochemical Structural Aspects of Lignocellulosic Biomass

-To begin this part of Lesson 6, review the Biomass Carbohydrate Tutorial in Lesson 5.2.
+To begin this part of Lesson 5, review the Biomass Carbohydrate Tutorial from the previous lesson.
 It will be important to remember all of the terminology for carbohydrates.

 For cellulases, we’ll discuss what they are, provide a brief history, look at glycosyl hydrolases, and, finally, cellulases.

-The processing of cellulose in lignocellulosic biomass requires several steps (see Figure 6.3).
+The processing of cellulose in lignocellulosic biomass requires several steps.
 We’ve discussed pretreatment, where cellulose, lignin, and hemicellulose are separated.
-Hemicellulose is broken down to xylose and other sugars, which can then be fermented to ethanol.
+Hemicellulose is broken down into xylose and other sugars, which can then be fermented to ethanol.
 Lignin is separated out and can be further processed or burned depending on the best economic outcome.
 The first step of processing is then on the cellulose.

 Pretreatment helps to decrystallize cellulose.
 However, it must be further processed to break it down into glucose, as it is glucose (a sugar) that can be fermented to make ethanol, and the liquid product must be further processed to make concentrated ethanol.
 So, we are focusing this lesson on the enzymatic hydrolysis of starch and cellulose.